bcail/cpython/Doc/library/pickle.rst

    object into a byte stream and it can transform the byte stream into an object with the same internal structure.
 Perhaps the most obvious thing to do with these byte streams is to write them onto a file, but it is also conceivable to send them across a network or store them in a database.
-The :mod:`shelve` module provides a simple interface to pickle and unpickle objects on DBM-style database files.

 Module Interface